Judgarciani/Judgarciani.github.io/README.md

 Test Case Which browsers did you test your project on?
 Tested in Chrome, Edge and Firefox

-I use the open weather API (i know it isnt what we must use), but i dont know why in the GitHub page it doesnt work
+I also use the open weather API (i know it isnt what we must use), but it doesnt work in the github page.

 Link : https://judgarciani.github.io/